DanielSchaffer/webpack-babel-multi-target-plugin/README.md

 ## Benefits

-* Sets up HTML files with both "modern" and "legacy" bundles
+* Automatically sets up your index HTML files with both "modern" and "legacy" bundles

 * Uses ES2015 source when available, and attempts to automatically avoid re-transpiling ES5/CommonJs code

+* Avoid using between 30-70 KB of polyfill code on browsers that don't need them (depends on project size and features used)

 ## Caveats
+* Increased build time - since the plugin duplicates entry points, everything has to be done twice.
+This can be helped with appropriate cache configurations where they are available (Babel, TypeScript, etc), but it may make sense to avoid using this plugin during development.

 * May not play nice with [hard-source-webpack-plugin](https://github.com/mzgoddard/hard-source-webpack-plugin)

 * Code Splitting - Since CommonJs dependencies can be shared between